clemensv/avrotize/specs/avrotize-schema.md

 ### 3.5.
 Extensibility

-Avro schemas are extensible, allowing for the addition of any user-defined attributes to any schema.
-Extension attributes are ignored by Avro's built-in processing, but can be used by custom processing tools.
-Extension attributes MUST be made accessible by Apache Avro implementations for reading and writing.
+Schemas are extensible, allowing for the addition of any user-defined attributes to any schema.
+Extension attributes MUST be ignored by processors that do not know how to handle them.
+Extension attributes MUST be made accessible by Apache implementations for reading and writing by clients.

-To avoid conflicts with future Avro extensions, the names of user-defined attributes SHOULD be chosen to avoid collisions.
+To avoid conflicts with future schema extensions, the names of user-defined attributes SHOULD be chosen to avoid collisions.
 It is RECOMMENDED to use a prefix, as in `myorg_myattribute`, to denote user-defined attributes.

 ### 3.6.
 Primitive Type Schemas

-The primitive types in Avro are defined in this section.
+The primitive types are defined in this section.

 #### 3.6.1. null

 Represents an absence of a value.
-Used in Avro to allow optional fields or to represent non-existent values in data records.
+Used to allow optional fields or to represent non-existent values in data records.

 #### 3.6.2. boolean